 If you naturally feel more drawn to one of the careers we list, then take time to better outline a business strategy to pursue it!

-Don’t stress – you can have more than one crochet career!
-And, you can have fun learning and growing your skills while you choose!
+And, you can definitely have fun learning and growing your skills while you choose!

 With the Learning Path at the American Crochet Association, of course!